Monfort Cemetery: Description

 All headstones face west.
 The markers, mostly sandstone but for a few in marble, show a variation in styles consistent with their time periods.
 Eighteenth-century markers are sandstone detailed with "soul effigies", a tripartite lobed top with a face in the center and other decoration in the wings.
 By the end of that century and the beginning of the next, the lobed top was plain, the inscriptions began with "In Memory" or "In Memoriam", and there are at least two marble headstones with the willow-and-urn motif common in neoclassical gravestones from the 1820s on.
 The last graves, from the late 19th century, are made of unadorned marble, common to that time.
 All the tombstones seem to rise naturally out of the ground, moldy and ancient.

-The Monforts, one of the families with ancestors buried in the cemetery, owned and continued to maintain the cemetery not only throughout its period of active use but for almost a century thereafter.
-In 1984 Burtis Monfort transferred it to the town of North Hempstead, which has maintained it ever since.